Tobi-45/Legit/README.md

-# Legit – Smart Email Scanner 🚀
+# Legit – Smart Email Scanner 🚀  ( Work In Progress )

 **Legit** is a browser extension that automatically scans emails to detect phishing attempts, malicious links, and spoofed senders.
 It helps users identify threats in real time, providing a safer email experience.